VitorTorquato/Desafio-05-blog-dos-gatos/README.md

 ## 💻 Project

-it's a responsive web site with sematic tags and animation
+it's a responsive web site with semantic tags and animation